sjlouder/CarPi/index.md

 	- Generic CMOS analog camera on Amazon
 	- These are pretty cheap (~$10-50), any with a yellow rca cable should work
 - EasyCap 4
+	- NOTE: Unfortunately I was not able to get this working reliably.
+I switched to a capture device with a single video input that was plug and play
 	- 4 video inputs, 1 audio input
 	- Many options on eBay (~$9)
 	- Mine identified as Somagic clone
 	- The model you get may not match mine, but there are multiple variations with various levels of support in Linux.
+- SVideo-to-USB adapter
+	- There are many, that are fairly cheap ($8-20)
+	- Look for one with stated Linux support, or UVC (USB Video class) as that is natively supported by the kernel
+	- Check reviews where possible to see what others' experiences were
 - USB2CAN
 	- This enables us to communicate with the car
 	- There are various options, including ELM327 USB and bluetooth adapters, but they are generally too slow for realtime automobile CAN communications.